Large, Firm Mass on the Neck in the Area of the Larynx in cats

 Basics and possible causes

-A swelling or mass in a cat’s neck area can have many causes, including inflammatory processes, infections, or Tumors.
-The anatomical location in the area of the larynx is particularly important, as there are many sensitive structures here that can be affected.
+Swelling or a mass in a cat’s neck area can have many causes, including inflammatory processes, infection, or tumors.
+The anatomical location in the area of the larynx is particularly important because many sensitive structures are located there and may be affected.

-Inflammatory causes such as Abscesses often result from injuries or bites that lead to a local infection.
-The accumulation of pus can form a firm, painful mass.
-Such an Abscess is usually warm and the skin above it may be reddened.
+Inflammatory causes such as abscesses often result from injuries or bites that lead to a local infection.
+The buildup of pus can form a firm, painful mass.
+Such an abscess is usually warm, and the skin over it may be reddened.

 Tumors, both benign and malignant, can also cause large, firm masses in the neck area.
 Lymphomas, a type of cancer, are relatively common in cats and can enlarge the lymph nodes in the neck area.

-Another reason could be thyroid diseases.
-In cats, hyperthyroidism, an overactive thyroid, is more common, but in rare cases, an enlarged thyroid or a Tumor there can also cause Swelling.
+Another cause could be thyroid disease.
+In cats, hyperthyroidism (an overactive thyroid) is more common, but in rare cases an enlarged thyroid or a tumor there can also cause Swelling.

-Infectious causes such as viral or bacterial infections can lead to lymphadenopathy, in which the lymph nodes in the neck swell.
-Feline cold or other respiratory diseases can also show accompanying symptoms in the form of Swelling.
+Infectious causes such as viral or bacterial infection can lead to lymphadenopathy, in which the lymph nodes in the neck swell.
+Cat flu or other respiratory diseases can also show accompanying symptoms in the form of Swelling.

 Typical accompanying symptoms